My Dead Ex

 My Dead Ex is an American series which was produced by AwesomenessTV and aired on go90.
-The series premiered at South by Southwest in 2018 before being airing on Tumblr and go90 starting on March 20.
+The series premiered at South by Southwest in 2018 before being aired on Tumblr and go90 starting on March 20.
 The show currently airs on Paramount+.

 Plot

 Charley is a normal high school girl with a crush on a cute boy.
 As she tries to score a date with the cute boy named Luke, her annoying ex, Ben Bloom, will do anything to get her to go on a date with him.
 Ever since she dumped him, she wanted nothing to do with him, but when he dies, things start to change.